-The Chief of Police (or designee) and/or designated campus administration on each campus, has the ability and authority to issue an alert without delay and without further consultation with any other TTUHSC official.
+The Chief of Police (or designee) and/or the TTUHSC Office of Communications and Marketing, has the ability and authority to issue an alert without delay and without further consultation with any other TTUHSC official.
 Notification message content is determined based on the type of incident, the context with which it is occurring, and the immediate danger or threat to the campus community and the need to advise campus community members to act.
 TTUHSC will attempt to make such notification sufficiently specific so as to enable recipients to make an appropriate response to the threat.
 Pre-developed messages have been prepared as part of the emergency notification system to aid in rapid communication processes.
-In situations lacking the presence of an imminent threat, the TTPD Chief of Police (or designee) and/or designated campus administration consults with TTUHSC leadership prior to an alert being issued.
+In situations lacking the presence of an imminent threat, the TTPD Chief of Police (or designee) or the TTUHSC Office of Communications and Marketing consults with TTUHSC leadership prior to an alert being issued.